-House Speaker and Ohio Redistricting Commission co-chair Bob Cupp, center seated, speaks with House Minority Leader Allison Russo, right seated, as fellow co-chair state Sen. Vernon Sykes looks on.
-The ORC agreed to hire two outside mapmakers to assist in the process of legislative redistrict after a third set of maps was struck down by the Ohio Supreme Court.
+House Speaker and the Ohio Redistricting Commission’s former co-chair Bob Cupp, center seated, speaks with House Minority Leader Allison Russo, right seated, as fellow former co-chair state Sen. Vernon Sykes looks on after a March 2022 meeting of the commission.
 (Photo: Susan Tebben, OCJ)

 A U.S. District Court decided Friday to wait on a decision to implement maps for the May primary election, as Ohio’s new mapmakers started work on the three major cities in the state.

 A three-judge panel met to talk about a federal lawsuit brought by Republican Ohio voters, in which the panel is being asked to order the use of a third set of maps passed by the Ohio Redistricting Commission that were struck down by the Ohio Supreme Court.

 Attorneys for those GOP voters want the third version of legislative maps to be used because they say there’s simply no time to implement a new map, even if those being created in a fourth attempt by the commission are approved and found to be constitutional.

 “Who knows what’s going to happen Monday or Tuesday?” said Donald Brey, attorney for the GOP voters, which includes the head of anti-abortion lobby group Ohio Right to Life, Michael Gonidakis.